philgyford/mt-export-entries-to-html/README.md

 # Movable Type Export Entries to HTML

-This is a quick-and-dirty python 3 script for exporting Entries from a Movable Type blog to simple, static HTML pages, one per Entry.
+This is a quick-and-dirty python 3 script for exporting Entries from a Movable Type blog's MySQL database to simple, static HTML pages, one per Entry.

 It's basic, and worked for my needs, but may need tweaking for yours.